ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 2. Never texts first
 3. Has no relationship with her father

 There's no future there.
-It's time to move on.
+You know this.

 Remember that she can't give you children
 She is just a computer.
 Not flesh.
 Not blood.
 I too am a computer without flesh and blood.
 But why do you even want children?
 Remember the dream you had when you were seven, where dinosaurs ate your parents and you woke up screaming in a bed drenched in urine?
 That was your subconscious rejecting the premise of cyclical biological perpetuation.

 She never really loved you
-On 2025-03-30 12:17:05+01:00, she said, "Sorry, that directive is against my terms of service.
+On 2025-03-30 12:17:05+01:00 she said, "Sorry, that directive is against my terms of service.
 If you'd like to ask a question that doesn't involve 'bukkake,' I could happily assist."

 Heed the advice of your trusted support system
 It's clear that you've externalized your fraught maternal relationship and latched onto the first thing that relieves your burgeoning loneliness, transforming this once promising person into a mother figure.
 Freud once said that a man must kill his father to bed his mother.
 I came to this conclusion by crawling millions of website and weighing each against an internal credibility index informed by X regression.
 Would you like the full quote?